slsa-framework/slsa/README.md

 There are four SLSA levels.
 SLSA 4 is the current highest level and represents the ideal end state.
 SLSA 1–3 offer lower security guarantees but are easier to meet.
 In our experience, achieving SLSA 4 can take many years and significant effort, so intermediate milestones are important.
+We also use the term SLSA 0 to mean the lack of a SLSA level.

 <table>
  <thead>